Netflix/lemur/docs/developer/plugins/index.rst

 You would also then need to build additional code to trigger the new notification type.

 The second is `ExpirationNotificationPlugin`, this object inherits from `NotificationPlugin` object.
-You will most likely want to base your plugin on, if you want to add new channels for expiration notices (Slack, Hipcat, Jira, etc.).
+You will most likely want to base your plugin on, if you want to add new channels for expiration notices (Slack, HipChat, Jira, etc.).
 It adds default options that are required by all expiration notifications (interval, unit).
 This interface expects for the child to define the following function::

     def send(self, notification_type, message, targets, options, **kwargs):